adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[005][Leak check].md

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/master/img/%5B005%5D/opencv_leak.png)

-So OpenCV's basic container, or the API itself does not clean up after itself.
-Memory leaks do not always cause a program to crash though and OpenCV is a good example.
+So OpenCV does not clean up after itself.
+Tsk tsk.
+Memory leaks do not always cause a program to crash though, and OpenCV is a good example.
 The library is over 20 years old and has been wildly used without issue.
 However that does not mean that there are no issues.
 One consequence is that any application using OpenCV cannot be reliably tested for leaks.
 The test will always show leaks regardless.

 ### Clean code

 Writing "clean code" is hard and there is no consensus as to what "clean code" actually is.
 Some libraries are leaky and work great.
 Others take a very disciplined approach to memory management yet still don't work or are just not practical to use.
 The great thing about software is everything can be solved with typing.
-So if you're really not happy with some library or application, you could always just do it yourself.
+So when we're not happy with an application or library, we can just write it ourselves and learn how difficult it actually is.